WAGR L class (diesel)

-The L Class are a class of diesel locomotives built by Clyde Engineering, Granville and Eagle Farm, and Commonwealth Engineering (subcontracted by Clyde), Rocklea for the Western Australian Government Railways between 1967 and 1973.
+The L Class are a class of diesel locomotives built by Clyde Engineering, Granville and Commonwealth Engineering (subcontracted by Clyde), Rocklea for the Western Australian Government Railways between 1967 and 1973.

 History

 With the 657 km Eastern Goldfields Railway between Perth and Kalgoorlie being converted to standard gauge, the Western Australian Government Railways started to take delivery of 23 Electro Motive Diesel GT26C locomotives from Clyde Engineering in October 1967.
 The design was based on the EMD SD40 reduced in height to fit within the Australian loading gauge.
 They were the first Australian locomotives to use a turbocharged EMD engine.
 At the time they were comfortably the largest and heaviest diesel locomotive operated by a government operator.

 All were delivered from Sydney via Melbourne and Adelaide, necessitating them being placed on broad gauge bogies for the journey between Dynon and Port Pirie.

 They entered service hauling iron ore trains from Koolyanobbing to Kwinana and the Indian Pacific.
 However they were quickly removed from passenger trains after it was realised the damage they could cause to the track at higher speeds.

 In January 1972, Comalco purchased two locomotives of the same design for use on its 19.5 km line at its bauxite mine in Weipa.
 These were built without dynamic brakes but had an extra 11 t of ballast for increased adhesion.
 In 1973, the Western Australian Government Railways took delivery of a further two units, funded by Western Mining Corporation as part of the building of a nickel mine at Mount Windarra.
-The Comalco locomotives were built by Clyde Engineering's Eagle Farm factory, and the WMC funded locomotives were built under subcontract by Commonwealth Engineering at their Rocklea plant.
+The Comalco locomotives were built by Clyde Engineering's Granville factory in 1971/72, and the WMC funded locomotives were built under subcontract by Commonwealth Engineering at their Rocklea plant after Granville had closed in 1973.